 - When will the NASH SHA-1 Certificates be decommissioned?

 The NASH SHA-1 Certificates will no longer be issued after 13 March 2022.

 - When must my software be ready to use the NASH Certificate for HI Service and SHA-2 NASH Certificates?

-To remain connected to the Healthcare Identifiers Service, the My Health Record system, Electronic Prescriptions and Secure messaging it is the responsibility of the developer partners to ensure that they have a compliant product released before 13 March 2022 so that their customers are not impacted by the withdrawal of support for the NASH SHA-1 Certificate in March 2022.
+To remain connected to the Healthcare Identifiers Service, the My Health Record system, Electronic Prescriptions and Secure messaging it is the responsibility of the developer partners to ensure that they have a SHA-2 ready product released before 13 March 2022 so that their customers are not impacted by the withdrawal of support for the NASH SHA-1 Certificate in March 2022.

 - When can I use a NASH Certificate to access the HI Service?

 It is already possible to use a NASH Certificate to connect to the HI Service.
 Changes were made late 2018 to the HI Service to support this.

 If your customers are currently using a Medicare PKI Certificate to access channels such as Medicare Online, ECLIPSE, PBS Online or Aged Care, they may need to transition to web services compatible software and PRODA by 13 March 2022.
 For more information, please go to www.servicesaustralia.gov.au/hpwebservices